dreamcatcher-tech/network/Inbox/2024-09-23 1425 stopOnTool outside of router.md

 OR treat switch as a special command that gets detected and has special impact on the loop that is running.

+CAN the whole router function be removed if the loop() function covers routing from a switchboard call ?

+So the longthread function only gets told to run the router agent, then all else is same as any other agent ?